Is Sodium oxide (Na2O) ionic or covalent? Types of bond in Na2O

 In this article, we will discuss Is Sodium oxide (Na2O) ionic or covalent?
 Formation of bond in Na2O, etc.

 So, Is Na2O ionic or covalent?
-Na2O is an ionic compound and consists of 2Na+ and O2- ions which are held together by ionic bonding.
-The bond formed between the metal (sodium) and nonmetal (oxygen) is ionic due to the large gap of electronegativity difference exists between them.
+Na2O is an ionic compound.
+It consists of 2Na+ and O2- ions which are held together by ionic bonding.
+The bond formed between the metal, sodium (Na), and nonmetal, oxygen (O) is ionic, due to the large gap of electronegativity difference that exists between them.

 |Name of Molecule||Sodium Oxide|

 Why Sodium oxide (Na2O) is an ionic compound?

 An ionic compound is a compound that is formed when the atoms lose or gain valence electrons to become more stable and form positive and negative ions.

 Further, these charged ions are held by the electrostatic force of attraction, and eventually, a bond is formed between them which is called an ionic bond.

 Usually, the metal atom transfers the electron whereas the nonmetal accepts the electrons.

 Here, in the case of the Na2O compound, sodium is a metal atom that belongs to the alkali group and oxygen is a nonmetal that belongs to the p-block group.